 The gvSIG Foundation has been happy to bet on the Synergy, presenting the use they have given to the SDK of NASA World Wind, and they have presented it in the FOSS4G Europe Developed last week in Italy.

-The prize comes to give an interesting encouragement to gvSIG, which for several years has remained visible and growing within the framework of the free days, reaching beyond its incubation environment.
-Apart from the Latin American context, where gvSIG has found an interesting niche, other environments such as the Russian and Italian communities that maintain significant activity draw attention.
+The award comes to give an interesting encouragement to gvSIG, which for several years has remained visible and growing in the framework of the Free Days, reaching beyond its incubation environment.
+Apart from the Latin American context, where gvSIG has found an interesting niche, other environments such as the Russian and Italian communities that maintain significant activity are striking.

 The bad news always remains, but the good news does not always add up.

 We are pleased to predict that this news will certainly add, especially because it comes just two months after we woke up the surprise that Jorge Sanz was leaving Prodevelp.
 We know very well that people are substitutable in companies, but we are also convinced of the lack that they do when they make a positive contribution to the communities in which they participate, especially if the new challenges imply restrictions that were previously almost an obsessive hobby.
 I couldn't find a way to mention Xurxo's decline from this side, but after the respect I maintain for his professionalism and enthusiasm for collaboration, whether we like it or not, we will miss him.
 We also hope you know how to stay active in what you know how to do and that you could only define it as: Add from the pragmatic enthusiasm.

 In a preliminary conclusion, the Europa Challenge award gives visibility to gvSIG, which for now has strong challenges by looking for more sponsoring institutions that can do what the community does not do by itself and that requires guiding vision, especially in development, rather than training and implementation that by now are already quite and growing.